codacy/chart/docs/index.md

     -   Creating an initial organization
     -   Inviting users to Codacy

-4. If you wish to set up HTTPS for Codacy follow our [configuration instructions](configuration/tls-ingress.md).

-5. As a last step we recommend that you [set up monitoring](configuration/monitoring.md) on your Codacy instance.
+4. As a last step we recommend that you [set up monitoring](configuration/monitoring.md) on your Codacy instance.

 If you run into any issues while configuring Codacy, be sure to [check our troubleshooting guide](troubleshoot/troubleshoot.md) for more help.